A Safe, Accessible Path for Walking, Running, and Biking

 Serious accessibility and safety issues along San Elijo Avenue between Verdi Avenue and Santa Fe Drive will be addressed by the project.
 It also provides the connective tissue for a complete network of safe and legal railroad crossings through Cardiff.

 The Cardiff Rail Trail has had a long and complicated history with many changes to the trail alignment over the last several years (detailed in the Blog and FAQ sections of this site).
 However, the alignment and route finally stabilized for good with a Coastal Commission decision on May 11, 2017.
 The trail was fully funded by SANDAG (our regional association of governments) on June 9, 2017.
-Trail construction should start in early 2018.
+Trail construction will start in March, 2018.

 Current state of trail site: San Elijo Avenue